Quickscribe Services Ltd.

 Changes to BC's Public Sector Privacy Legislation

 In November 2021, the Government of British Columbia enacted Bill 22 to make significant changes to the Freedom of Information and Protection of Privacy Act, which governs how public bodies in British Columbia collect, use, disclose and retain personal information.
 Some changes present new opportunities, while other changes impose new obligations and potential liabilities.
 Public bodies and their service providers should take steps for compliance with the legislative changes.
-Read the full article by Bradley Freedman, Allison Foord, Katherine M. Stanger, Danielle Windt with Borden Ladner Gervais S.E.N.C.R.L., S.R.L.
+Read the full article by Bradley Freedman, Allison Foord, Katherine M. Stanger, Danielle Windt with Borden Ladner Gervais.

 BC Court Dismisses Class-action Lawsuit against